- Reproductive Strategies

 - Speciation and Wolbachia (more info) This scientific article offers a comprehensive overview of Wolbachia and its role in speciation.
 Sections include: What Wolbachia is; What Wolbachia Does to Its Host; Wolbachia &amp;amp;amp;ndash; a Reproductive Parasite of Arthropods; Models for CI (Cytoplasmic Incompatibility); Theory of Coevolution of Wolbachia and Host Insect; Likely (Theoretical) Role of Wolbachia in Speciation; Drosophila as a Case Study; and What Defines a Strain of Wolbachia.
 A subscription to the Encyclopedia of Life Sciences may be required to view this article.

-- Evolution: Infectious Speciation (more info) This Nature news article summarizes reports that the infectious bacterium Wolbachia acts as a reproductive barrier to gene exchange in its host.
+- Evolution: Infectious Speciation ( This site may be offline. ) This Nature news article summarizes reports that the infectious bacterium Wolbachia acts as a reproductive barrier to gene exchange in its host.
 The article reviews the nature of Wolbachia and introduces its role in cytoplasmic incompatibility, a phenomenon which results in the failure of infected host males and uninfected host females to produce offspring.
 A subscription to Nature may be required to view this article.

 - Wolbachia and Wasp Evolution (more info) This Science news brief summarizes the startling effect that Wolbachia have on the reproduction of their insect hosts.
 It offers an overview of cytoplasmic incompatibility and its role in reproductive isolation.
 Findings from this research have led biologists to speculate that Wolbachia may contribute to reproductive isolation and the creation of new insect species (speciation).
 A subscription to Science may be required to view this article.

 - Bacterial parasite shows potential in disease control (more info) This online article reports that researchers have sequenced the complete genome of one strain of Wolbachia pipientis and are gaining new insight into the biology and evolution of Wolbachia-host interactions.
 It discusses practical applications such as disease and pest control.